davidleee/DLAlert/README.md

 An implementation of UIAlertContoller which can display multiple alerts one by one

 ## Usage
-> Add all the files ( including README.md if you want:) ) to your project, and import `DLAlertController` to the files where you want to call out an alert view.
+> Add the DLAlert directory to your project, and import `DLAlertController` to the files where you want to call out an alert view.

 DLAlert has a similar usage of UIAlertController.